Running vertex-wise linear mixed models

 pheno

 The phenotype data.
-This is either the name of an R
+This is either:

-(e.g. a data.frame) and multiple imputed
+data.frame) and multiply imputed datasets

 subj_dir